games647/Minecraft-Database/README.md

     * any other programs like Putty to ip:localhost port: 2222 (default -> username=vagrant; password=vagrant)
 * Go to the project folder: "cd minecraftdatabase"
 * Run "sudo npm install"
-* Run "php artisian migrate --seed"
+* Run "php artisan migrate --seed"
 * Run "gulp" or "gulp watch"
 * That's it.
 You can now access it with localhost:8000
 * With "vagrant halt" you can stop the machine